 In early February, grade 8 MOST scholars will receive an application packet at their schools.
 Please make sure your child receives it, follows all instructions, meets all deadlines, and takes completion of the application seriously.
 You and your child are asked to sign the completed application form, stating that the information is true to the best of your knowledge and that your child has completed it independently.

-The application deadline for students who are eighth-graders in the 2017-2018 school year is Friday, February 23, 2018, which is earlier than the deadline for returning the Re-Qualification form.
-Applications postmarked after February 23 or hand-delivered to the MOST office after 4:00 p.m. on February 23 will not be accepted.
+The application deadline for students who are eighth-graders in the 2018-2019 school year is Friday, February 22, 2019, which is earlier than the deadline for returning the Re-Qualification Form.
+Applications postmarked after February 22 or hand-delivered to the MOST office after 4:00 p.m. on February 22 will not be accepted.
 Because of this strict deadline, please contact us as soon after your child has received the high school application if you have any questions about how to complete it.

 To apply for our High School Scholars Program, eighth-graders must have at least a C average, though we can make exceptions for special-needs students.
 There is a grade point average (GPA) requirement for continued participation after ninth grade, and it is assessed at the end of each school year:

-Once a student reaches grade 12 with the required 3.0, MOST will continue the scholarship for that year.
-If a senior is holds at least a 3.0, he or she is eligible for the HOPE Scholarship for colleges in Tennessee.
+Once a student reaches grade 12 with the required 3.0 GPA, MOST will continue the scholarship for that year.
+If a senior is holds at least a 3.0 GPA, he or she is eligible for the HOPE Scholarship for colleges in Tennessee.
 Our hope is that your child does well enough in high school to receive this scholarship or others and goes on to a successful college career.
-Students failing to meet these minimum GPA requirements will lost their MOST scholarship permanently.
+Students failing to meet these minimum GPA requirements will lose their MOST scholarship permanently.